TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Input/Properties/Eval.rst

    .. deprecated:: 12.0
       The keyword `required` is deprecated.
 Use the common property :confval:`required` instead.

    .. deprecated:: 12.0
+      The keyword `null` is deprecated.
+Use the property :ref:`columns-input-properties-nullable` instead.

+   .. deprecated:: 12.0
       The keyword `email` is deprecated.
 Use the column type